Ayn: A Tiny yet Competitive Indian Legal Language Model Pretrained from Scratch: Training

 \section{Training}

-For pretraining Paramanu-Ayn (8192 context size), we performed 95\%-5\% data split for pretraining, as we wanted to use most of the dataset for pretraining.
-We reported the validation perplexity of our pre-trained model.
-Figure~\ref{fig:train-perplex} shows the training perplexity curve against the number of tokens.

-We performed hyperparameter tuning on 15M models to find the optimal vocabulary, learning rate, and warm-up ratio.
+\textsc{Ayn} was pretrained on a 95\%-5\% training/validation split of our data.
+We performed hyperparameter tuning on 15M models to determine the optimal learning rate, and weight decay.
+The evaluated configurations and their resulting perplexities are shown in Table~\ref{tab:hparam_tuning}.
 We used a batch size of 8, gradient accumulation steps of 8, and the maximum sequence length set to 8192, i.e., 524,288 tokens per iteration.
-We used the concept of $\mu$ transfer, and transferred the learned hyperparameters to our bigger model for 97M Paramanu-Ayn from 15M model.
-Following \citep{NEURIPS2022_c1e2faff}, we set $lr$ decay steps to $max\_steps$ and the minimum $lr$ is set to 0.1$lr$.
-The $lr$ schedule starts with a linear warm-up from 0 to the maximum $lr$ at 1000 steps, followed by a cosine decay to the minimum $lr$ until the $max\_steps$ = 100,000 of training.
-We used the following equation for $lr_{decay\_ratio}$

-where $t$ is the current training step.
-We set the maximum learning rate ($lr$) to 0.003 (max), weight decay to 0.1.
-Paramanu-Ayn is pretrained on around a total of 26 billion tokens.
-Fig~\ref{fig:train-perplex} shows the plot of training perplexity with respect to every billion tokens.
-We trained with fused AdamW optimizer with $\beta_{1}$ = 0.9, $\beta_{2}$ = 0.95, a gradient clipping of 1.0, and weight decay of 0.1.
+We used the concept of $\mu P$ transfer \citep{yang2021tuning}, and transferred the learned hyperparameters to our 88M parameter model.
+Following \citep{NEURIPS2022_c1e2faff}, we used a cosine learning rate schedule, with warmup of $1000$ steps, and decay final learning rate down to 10\% of the peak learning rate.
+We set the maximum learning rate ($lr$) to 0.003, weight decay to 0.1.
+We pretrained our model using the AdamW optimizer \citep{loshchilov2018decoupled}, with $\beta_{1}$ = 0.9, $\beta_{2}$ = 0.95, and gradient clipping of 1.0.
 To further speedup training, we used BF16 mixed precision training.
-Paramanu-Ayn was trained for 185 A100 hours.
-For our experiments and modeling, we implemented our code using Pytorch 2.0, in-house optmized CUDA kernels and used \texttt{torch.compile} feature for every model.

-For instruction-tuning, we split the dataset into 90\%-10\% training and testing sets.
-Since our models are smaller in size, we performed supervised full fine-tuning of Paramanu-Ayn for 3 epochs on the accumulated 10,763 instructions and trained in different setting of experiments using cosine, constant, and linear learning rate scheduler with ($lr$) set to $2$e$-5$, gradient clipping of 1.0, warmup ratio of 0.05 and no weight decay.
-We found that cosine learning rate scheduler results in the lowest validation loss for our models.